SoftInstigate/restheart-website/docs/configuration.md

 ## Parametric configuration

 {: .bs-callout.bs-callout-info }
-Only `restheart-platform-core.yml` can make use of parameters.
-Work is in progress to extend this feature to `restheart-platform-security.yml` as well.
+Until version 4.0, only `restheart-platform-core.yml` can make use of parameters.
+This feature has also been extended to `restheart-platform-security.yml` starting from version 4.1.

 It is possible to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) (following the Java Properties syntax) as a startup parameter, via a OS environment variable or via a Java property (which you can pass to the JVM with the "-D" command line parameter).